Zaire Barnes

 Zaire Barnes (born September 3, 1999) is an American professional football linebacker for the New York Giants of the National Football League (NFL).
 He played college football for the Western Michigan Broncos.

 College career

-Barnes was rated a three-star recruit by 247Sports during his high school career.
-He committed to Western Michigan on June 18, 2017, over offers from Cincinnati, Bowling Green, and Central Michigan.
+A three-star recruit according to 247Sports, Barnes committed to play college football for the Western Michigan Broncos on June 18, 2017, over offers from Bowling Green, Central Michigan, and Cincinnati.